pythonanywhere/help_pages/articles/SMTPForFreeUsers.md

 Free users are restricted to HTTP/HTTPS only, to a whitelist of sites.
 Because most email services work over SMTP, which is not HTTP or HTTPS, that means you cannot use SMTP on Free accounts.

 The exception is that we have added a special exception to our firewall rules for **gmail smtp servers**.
 If you use them, it should work.

 However, we have to hard-code the IP addresses of Google's servers into our firewall, and these sometimes change, which means that, on occasion, google may switch to a new gmail server which we don't know about, and that would temporarily block email until the next time we do a release.

 For Django, you can use the settings:

+    :::python
     EMAIL_HOST = "smtp.gmail.com"
     EMAIL_HOST_USER = "yourusername@gmail.com"
     EMAIL_HOST_PASSWORD = 'yourpassword'